10 Natural Ways to Get Rid of Headaches

 10: Elimination Diet

-Individuals whom suffer from gastrointestinal (GI) complications and also suffer from chronic headaches and migraine headaches may likely benefit from an elimination diet.
+Individuals who suffer from gastrointestinal (GI) complications and also suffer from chronic headaches and migraine headaches may likely benefit from an elimination diet.
 Individuals with pain or bloating in their gut associated with symptoms of IBS (irritable bowel syndrome) and other inflammatory digestive conditions like celiac disease have been shown to have reduced symptoms of both migraines and GI complications following the elimination of specific foods in their diet (14).

 Your body has a specific immune response to a variety of foods.
-Some common allergens such as MSG, gluten, shellfish and casein or lactose found in dairy trigger the release of inflammatory antibodies.
-Although a headache may present itself within the hour or 1 day later, identifying your food sensitivities can cause a significant improvement in your quality of life when you learn what foods to avoid.
+Some common allergens such as MSG, gluten, shellfish, and casein or lactose found in dairy trigger the release of inflammatory antibodies.
+Although a headache may present itself within an hour or 1 day later, identifying your food sensitivities can cause a significant improvement in your quality of life when you learn what foods to avoid.

 Food sensitivity is a topic that has been researched since the 1900s and yet the role of diet and its influence on migraine attacks is still controversial and lacking adequate research.
-Approximately 25% of people report migraine attacks being triggered from a food intolerance.
+Approximately 25% of people report migraine attacks being triggered by a food intolerance.
 Could you be amongst this population of migraine sufferers?
 (15)

 Use the following elimination diet protocol to determine if you have a positive reaction from the elimination of specific foods in your diet: